Planar 2-homogeneous commutative rational vector fields: Higher dimensions

 (numerator is a vector, denominator is a scalar) is a projective flow with a vector field $\m{a}Q(\m{x})-\m{x}B(\m{x},\m{a})$ \cite{alkauskas-t}.
 Moreover (\cite{alkauskas-t}, Proposition 2),

 So, for $Q$ fixed and $\m{a}$ varying, these flows mutually commute, and their composition produces a new projective flow, in correspondence with the results of the current paper.
-Since all possible vectors $\m{a}$ form a vector space of dimension $n$, there are exactly $n$ linearly independent vector fields in this family.
-With all these examples in mind, we therefore pose the following: \begin{prob}Let $n\geq 3$ be an integer.
-Describe maximal sets of pairwise commuting smooth projective flows with rational vector fields in dimension $n$.
-Is it true that this set is generated by $n$ linearly independent vector fields, and all flows in this set are given by algebraic functions? \end{prob}
+Since all possible vectors $\m{a}$ form a vector space of dimension $n$, there are exactly $n$ linearly independent vector fields in this family. \\